 Doing photography for a living is no easy task.
 People often misjudge the profession due to their lack of knowledge of innumerable hours that get invested in a single perfect shot.
 In reality, those who pride themselves under the title of “professional photographer” often go through extensive training.
 This is further aided by a learning curve that comes from the trial and error process.

-Yet, what happens when traveling is added?
-Traveling photography is, after all, one of the most famous sectors of this industry.
+Yet, what happens when travelling is added?
+Travelling photography is, after all, one of the most famous sectors of this industry.
 Expectedly, not a lot of individuals can handle the taxing duties of frequent relocation in order to view the world through a camera lens.
 The mighty few that find a way to cope, however, will enjoy a lot of advantages.

 1 Experiencing the World